wintercms/wn-blocks-plugin/README.md

 The `blocks` FormWidget supports two additional properties:

 - `allow`: An array of block types that are allowed to be added to the widget.
 If specified, only those block types listed will be available to add to the current instance of the field.
-You can specify either the name of a block or an entire context to allow.
+You can define either a straight array of individual blocks to allow, or define an object with `tags` and/or `blocks` to allow whole tags or individual blocks.
 - `ignore`: A list of block types that are not allowed to be added to the widget.
 If not specified, all block types will be available to add to the current instance of the field.
-You can specify either the name of a block or an entire context to ignore.
+You can define either a straight array of individual blocks to ignore, or define an object with `tags` and/or `blocks` to ignore whole tags or individual blocks.

 Those properties allow you to limit the block types that can be added to a specific instance of the widget, which can be very helpful when building "container" type blocks that need to avoid including themselves or only support a specific set of blocks as "children".

 ### Examples

-The `button_group` block type only allows `button` blocks to be added to it:
+The `button_group` block type only allows a `button` block to be added to it:

 ```yaml
 buttons: